 On the UnaliWear website, you’ll find frequent mentions of the Kanega Watch’s fall detection capabilities.
 In fact, they’ve even trademarked their own proprietary RealFall™ technology that detects falls and automatically contacts the monitoring center.

-In my experience, I found that the fall detection was mostly accurate.
+In my experience, the fall detection was mostly accurate.
 In my 20 test falls, the watch detected 15 of them.
-Additionally, when I dropped the watch, and it detected a fall, I could easily cancel the call by pressing the watch’s button.
+Additionally, when I dropped the watch and it detected a fall, I could easily cancel the call by pressing the watch’s button.

 Kanega Watch Costs

-The Kanega Watch costs a one-time $299 to purchase the watch and a monthly $69.95.
+The Kanega Watch cost me a one-time $299 to purchase the watch and a monthly fee of $69.95.
 In total, I paid $369.95 (plus taxes) for my first month.
-Unfortunately, these high costs are arguably the biggest drawback of the Kanega Watch.
+Since this review was published, UnaliWear has raised the monthly plan price to $79.95 per month.

-These prices can be lowered (slightly) if you opt to pay for a year of service upfront.
-If you choose to pay annually, you’ll pay one lump sum of $918.40.
-This includes the watch (lowered to $199) and 12 months of service (lowered to $59.95 per month).
+These prices can be lowered (slightly) if you opt to pay for a year of service up-front.
+If you choose to pay annually, you’ll pay one lump sum of $1,078.40.
+This includes the watch ($299) and 12 months of service (lowered to $64.95 per month).

 On the positive side, the Kanega Watch comes with a price lock guarantee, meaning that your monthly subscription costs, while high, will never rise.
 Additionally, the Kanega Watch includes medication reminders at no extra cost.